 Hiking the Presidential Range

-For experienced hikers, the Presidential Range offers some of the most challenging and rewarding trails in the Appalachian Mountains.
-The Tuckerman Ravine Trail is the most popular route to the summit, covering 4.1 miles one way with 4,250 feet of elevation gain.
-The Ammonoosuc Ravine Trail from the western side is another well-traveled option.
-Above treeline, conditions can change rapidly — high winds, sudden fog, and freezing temperatures occur even in summer.
-Proper gear and planning are essential.
+For experienced hikers, the Presidential Range offers some of the most rewarding and challenging hiking in the eastern United States.
+The Tuckerman Ravine Trail is the most popular route to the summit of Mount Washington, at approximately 8.4 miles round trip with 4,250 feet of elevation gain.
+Above-treeline conditions can be severe even in summer - proper gear, preparation, and awareness of weather conditions are essential.

 Why Stay at Riverside